OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Open_Core0 WASD/README.md

 The Open_Core0 WADS has a new layout that was modified based on feedback from the community and pro level players.
 It may not be the perfect layout for you and I encourage everyone to make whatever changes they want.
 At this time I am not taking requests for changes to the layout.

-The Open_Core0 WASD also features an additonal `Up` button located between the left and right sets of keys.
+The Open_Core0 WASD also features an additional `Up` button located between the left and right sets of keys.
 This can be remapped via our web-config to any button you like.

-Six auxillary buttons are located on the top left side of the board.
+Six auxiliary buttons are located on the top left side of the board.
 These represent Start / Select / Home / Capture / L3 / R3.

-An 0.96" OLED has beed added to allow visibility into current controller settings.
+An 0.96" OLED has been added to allow visibility into current controller settings.

-There is an additional aux button located to the right of the OLED that is mapped to Turbo by defualt.
+There is an additional aux button located to the right of the OLED that is mapped to Turbo by default.

-There are two three position slide switches that are mapped by defualt as a LS/DP/RS slider and as a SOCD mode slider.
+There are two three position slide switches that are mapped by default as a LS/DP/RS slider and as a SOCD mode slider.

 There is a single two position slider that is set as a firmware based lockout switch.
 This was done to allow you to customize what gets locked out when enabled.
 This can be modified in the web-conifg app further to meet your needs.